Summer Theme and Centers for Preschoolers

 Cooking

 I love to let children work in the kitchen.
-It is fun and a perfect opportunity for teachable moments such as review colors and shapes, counting, measuring, fine motor, and creativity skills development.
-In addition, every celebration needs food, and you can use the opportunity to have your preschoolers preparing their own snacks.
+It is a fun and perfect opportunity for teachable moments such as reviewing colors and shapes, counting, measuring, fine motor, and creativity development.
+In addition, every celebration needs food, and you can use the opportunity to have your preschoolers prepare their snacks.

-This is a great snack preschooler can prepare easily:
+This is a great snack preschoolers can prepare easily:

-• Lemonade or Orange Juice: provide previously cut lemons and oranges (you don’t want to risk the children cutting themselves).
-Have them select the fruit they want to use, squeezed as many halves as they want into in a cup.
+- Lemonade or Orange Juice: provide previously cut lemons and oranges (you don’t want to risk the children cutting themselves).
+Have them select the fruit they want to use, squeezing as many halves as they want into a cup.
 They can add some ice and enjoy their juice.

 Decorations

-An important part of any celebration or theme is adding decorations, not only to have your classroom look beautiful but also to put everybody in a good and happy mood.
-Of course, the most important thing to use as décor in your children’s own artwork, to give them a sense of accomplishment but also of ownership.
+An important part of any celebration or theme is adding decorations so your classroom looking beautiful and putting everybody in a good and happy mood.
+Of course, the most important thing to use as décor in your children’s artwork, giving them a sense of accomplishment and ownership.

 Last Thoughts

-Here in Florida, Summer is very hot and humid, and we have to be watching for hurricanes, hoping that they don’t come inland.
+Here in Florida, Summer is very hot and humid, and we have to watch for hurricanes, hoping they don’t come inland.

-I am from the tropics where is hot but drier, and even after so many years of leaving in Florida I still don’t get used to this weather, to be honest.
-I personally don’t even like to go outside that much during Summer because of that, but I know there are tons of people that love to go to the beach, camping, hiking, and all that fun stuff.
-I rather do it during Fall.
+I am from the tropics where is also hot but drier, and even after so many years of living in Florida I still don’t get used to this weather, to be honest.
+I don’t even like to go outside that much during Summer because of that, but I know there are thousands of people who love to go to the beach, camping, hiking, and all that fun stuff.
+I prefer to do it in the Fall.

 Nevertheless, Summer is an exciting season, where children and parents can do fun activities outside, change their routines, and recharge their batteries to get ready for a new school year.

-I wish this is a great season for you, your family, and your students.
+I hope this is a great season for you, your family, and your students.
 Have fun and be safe during this time.

 Be happy, safe, and creative.
 I wish you well.